-The Michigan Association of School Boards supports equal rights for all. , and the THE MASB urges immediate action by all district boards to adopt, implement and enforce EQUITABLE policies protecting students from violence, discrimination, harassment and bullying for any reason, including but not limited to: race, ethnicity, religion, disability, gender, sexual orientation, gender identity, or gender expression, OR DOCUMENTATION STATUS.
+The Michigan Association of School Boards supports equal rights for all.
+The MASB urges all district boards to adopt, implement and enforce equitable policies protecting students AND ALL MEMBERS OF THE SCHOOL COMMUNITY from violence, discrimination, harassment and bullying for any reason, including but not limited to: race, ethnicity, religion, disability, gender, sexual orientation, gender identity, gender expression or documentation status.